 -Bacon and sausage for the soup

-There ya have it!
-This was about $90 total.
+What I bought was about $90 total.
 While I don’t strictly buy organic produce, I do buy it when I can to support the industry.
 I do strictly buy organic milk/eggs.
 I am sure this lot would have been less expensive at another grocery store, but I probably wouldn’t have been able to get everything I needed under one roof anywhere else, which is one reason I love Whole Foods.
 It’s a one stop shop for me, and I love the shopping experience there.
 And I don’t think the produce anywhere else in town compares.
 I have been going to Trader Joe’s more to safe a few dollars and stock up on the things that they do best, and I head up to Costco every now and then to get some things in bulk, like canned pumpkin or crackers.